la2050/archive/_projects/2015/challengemaker.md

     - Community outreach
     - Network/relationship support
     - Quality improvement research
+  How do you plan to use these resources to make change?:
+    - Conduct research
+    - Engage residents and stakeholders
+    - Implement a pilot or new project
+    - Mobilize for systems change
+    - There is no limit to the good we can do with this tool.
+  Where will you be working?: []
+  How can the LA2050 community and other stakeholders help your proposal succeed?
+Specifics: 'We''d love to work with our team :)'
+  How can the LA2050 community and other stakeholders help your proposal succeed?
+Other: '0' How can the LA2050 community and other stakeholders help your proposal succeed?
+Quality improvement research: '1' How can the LA2050 community and other stakeholders help your proposal succeed?
+Money (financial capital): '1' How can the LA2050 community and other stakeholders help your proposal succeed?
+Volunteers/staff (human capital): '1' How can the LA2050 community and other stakeholders help your proposal succeed?
+Publicity/awareness (social capital): '1' 'How can the LA2050 community and other stakeholders help your proposal succeed?
+Infrastructure (building/space/vehicles, etc.)': '1'
+  How can the LA2050 community and other stakeholders help your proposal succeed?
+Education/training: '1' 'How can the LA2050 community and other stakeholders help your proposal succeed?
+Technical infrastructure (computers, etc.)': '1'
-  How will your proposal improve the following “Connect” metrics?:
+  How can the LA2050 community and other stakeholders help your proposal succeed?
+Community outreach: '1' How can the LA2050 community and other stakeholders help your proposal succeed?
+Network/relationship support: '1' How will your proposal improve the following “Connect” metrics?:
     - Rates of volunteerism
     - Voting rates by race